jinsoocha/jinsoocha.github.io/_posts/2016-05-18-The relationship between server and database.markdown

 In this post, I would like to provide the big picture of how client, server and database interact with each other.
 First of all, what is client and sever?
 In computing, a server refers to a program or device that provides certain functionalities to a client, which refers to another program or device that interacts with the users.
 When a client sends a request to the server, the server performs the required action to satisfy the request and sends a response back to the client.

 However, if there are server and client only, the data, which the client sends to and receives from the server, gets removed whenever the server restarts.
-For this reason, database is necessary to maintain the data persistence over the program's current life cycle.
-With database in place, when the client sends the data, the server receives the data and stores the data in the database.
-Likewise, when the client requests to get the data, the server receives that request and finds the data from the database and sends back to the client.
+For this reason, database is necessary to maintain the data persistence beyond the program's current life cycle.
+With a database in place, when the client sends the data, the server receives the data and stores the data in the database.
+Likewise, when the client requests to get the data, the server receives the request and finds the data from the database and sends back to the client.
 This way, the database stores the data even after the server stops.

-Let's talk about this in terms of the available tools to actually see what it is like to build server and database.
+Let's talk about this relationship between client, server and database in terms of the available tools to actually see what it is like to build server and database.
 Node.js is a tool that creates Web servers using JavaScript.
 Assuming you already have installed Node.js with your package manager, this is how you use Node.js to create the server using its framework, express:

 {% highlight javascript %}
 //set up node express